 Streaming and replication¶

-When a netdata streams metrics to another netdata, the receiving one is able to perform everything a netdata performs:
+When Netdata streams metrics to another Netdata, the receiving one is able to perform everything a Netdata instance is capable of:

 - visualize them with a dashboard

 - run health checks that trigger alarms and send alarm notifications

 - archive metrics to a backend time-series database

 Netdata without a database or web API (headless collector)¶